iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.2/report.md

 > It's easy to follow and did with a familiar voice.
 But annoying that the text is repeated on multiple runs on same week so can be confusing where you're up to.<br> :date: __2021-06-24 15:04:28__

-> Good<br> :date: __2021-06-23 11:29:43__

-> Great way to start your 5k journey.
-Love the coaches, they have really helped motivate me and the whole programme has been designed well.
-Super for beginners to the running world.<br> :date: __2021-06-23 07:03:17__

-> Something has got me off the settee, can't believe how running can be so hard after not doing any for 25yrs.
-Sarah will keep me going though.<br> :date: __2021-06-22 20:15:28__

-> The program is really nice.
-The app however, contains a few bugs. - I have lost some runs on this app.
-This happens if I open another app after I start my run and send the app to background.
-My guess is android kills the app, but the sound service stays alive, so I can still listen to what my coach says but the app is not in tracking state. - If you select Jo, on week 3, mid run, it fails to release/grab audio focus on time, which means overlapping sound of audiobook and trainer.
-Bad experience.<br> :date: __2021-06-22 17:53:05__

-> Of course there could be improvements and it could be intuitive but it's a free app, and for what it is it's great<br> :date: __2021-06-22 10:42:17__

-> Good useful app but crashes on my phone<br> :date: __2021-06-21 22:18:29__

 #### 3-star reviews